Frequently Asked Questions

 What is the track record of your trades?

 - I keep my annual results updated on the Home Page if this site.
 I have consistently beat the major market indexes by 2-3X for several years, with minimized risk.

-- I publish my actual detailed trade results for the current calendar year.
-You can see them HERE.
+- I publish my actual detailed trade results for each current calendar year.
+You can access them from my Home Page HERE.

 - The keys to my consistent profitability are: